SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

    #### Page directory(exists in both memory and disk, see diagram above)
    The database maintains a `special page` that tracks the location of data pages in the database files.
-The directory also reocrds the number of free slots per page.
+The directory also records the number of free slots per page.
 The DBMS has to ensure that the directory page has to be in sync with the data pages